wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     state_log = [a, d, c, b]
 ```

-(note: this makes use of a helper function, `bytes_to_chunks`, which is defined [here](TODO))
+(note: this makes use of a helper function, `bytes_to_chunks`, which is defined [here](https://github.com/wootfish/cryptopals/blob/master/challenge_08.py#L4))

-Recall that massaging constraints consists of two steps: first, finding a
+Recall that massaging first-round constraints is a two-step process: first, we
-modified value for the state variable itself; second, modifying the
+modify the state variable's value so that our constraints are satisfied; second,
-corresponding message block to ensure that `r1` returns the state variable's new
+we modify the corresponding message word to ensure that `r1` returns the desired
-desired value.
+new value for our state variable.

 Since the message is stored in a mutable array, we can wrap our round function
 with a helper which derives and performs the necessary message modifications in